We all have them.

 What you do today matters.
 You don’t have forever to do this stuff.

 You can spend your days working hard, but you still won’t succeed if you have no idea what your goals are.
-So come up with a big picture idea of where you want to be in one, three, and five years.
+So come up with a big picture idea of where you want to be in 1, 3, and 5 years.